GuiGou12358/decentralized_oracles/price_feed/ink/contracts/price_feed_consumer/README.md

-# Test Oracle
+# Price feed consumer

-Implements a simple oracle to get/display the price of trading pairs.
-It uses the crate `phat_rollup_anchor_ink`.
+Example of `Ink! smart contract` that consumes the prices sent by the Price Feed Oracle implemented via a `phat contract.` It uses the crate `phat_rollup_anchor_ink`.

 It supports:
  - create a trading pair with an id and the token names.
 The name must match with the API id from CoinGecko.
 By example: `polkadot`, `astar`, `pha`, `usd`.
 Only an address granted as `MANAGER` can do it.
  - configure the attestor authorized to send the prices.
 Only an address granted as `MANAGER` can do it.